vinosatravel/www.vinosatravel.com/content/blog/getting-to-indonesia/index.md

 ## Step 1: Ferry / plane ticket

+{{< alert >}}
+Please note that ticket issuance may vary by the ticketing company, so be sure to inquire about any required documentation.
+{{< /alert >}}

 To begin your journey, you will need to purchase a ferry or plane ticket.
 You have the option to purchase your ticket through a travel agency or directly from the respective websites.

-Please note that ticket issuance may vary by the ticketing company, so be sure to inquire about any required documentation.

 ## Step 2: "PeduliLindungi" application.